hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 **Thus, the proposed solution is to allow an account to contain 1 or more `evmAddress` values for ECDSA keys it owns that dictate how an account appears on the EVM.
 These addresses will be known as Virtual Addresses.**

 These `evmAddress` values map to `ECDSA` key pairs a user must prove ownership of.
 Ownership is proved by having the ECDSA private key sign the transaction that adds the ECDSA public key to the account.
-This dissociates the notion of Account entity, public key and public address to allow for a clear separation of concern between Ethereum and Hedera styled development and user experiences.
+This dissociates the notion of account entity, public key and public address to allow for a clear separation of concern between Ethereum and Hedera styled development and user experiences.

-Whereas before an accounts alias dictated its EVM address but also limited its key rotation options, now EVM address specification is governed by a Virtual Address, removing the weariness around key rotation.
+Whereas, before an accounts alias dictated its EVM address but also limited its key rotation options, now EVM address specification is governed by a virtual address, removing the weariness around key rotation.
 This separates account identification logic allowing the preservation of EVM assumptions whiles allowing users to still capitalize on added Hedera features.

 ![Account Evm Address](../assets/hip-0000/account-evm-address.png)